johnlwhiteman/aws/certifications/certified-cloud-practitioner-cfl-c01/udemy-stephane-maarek/05-ec2-elastic-compute-cloud.md

 ## SSH Overview and Troubleshooting

 * Linux / Max / Windows >= 10
-* Connection timeout - related to the security group or filewall
+* Connection timeout - related to the security group or firewall
   * If still an issue if fixed in AWS, then it might be a corporate firewall issue
 * Connection refused - instance is running but no SSH server running
 * Permission denied - Wrong security key, user, EC2 configuration